* NOTE Mailing and Shipping Addresses: *

 "We have over 25,000 old radio tubes in our inventory," he said.
 "We use them not only to repair radios, but we sell them to people who collect radio tubes.
 We can even supply tubes in their original cardboard boxes.
 "We buy old radios and warehouse them so we can cannibalize them for parts later on.
 We have three outside storage facilities for all this stuff, so sometimes it's more work trying to find a part than it is to fix the customer's radio."

 Antique Radio Store ties into a worldwide network of specialty radio-parts suppliers and servicers for such things as knobs, dial bezels and specialty woods and cloth.
 It is common to find a person in one part of the country making custom and generic knobs in plastic to replicate wood originals while someone else devotes his time to re-coning speakers; that is, replacing the paper speaker cone that vibrates to produce sound.

 "There are thousands of people who don't want to see this part of our history disappear," Hofeld said.
 "That's why we have specialty manufacturers doing these things.
 We even have replacement speaker grille cloth.
 It sells for 5 cents a square inch, and it comes in a choice of patterns and colors, all of which were used in the old days."

-that it's going to take a certain amount of time to find out
+it's going to take a certain amount of time to find

 up for consoles."